 Need tips for how to keep community cats off your property?
 Check them out here!

-- FVRCP & Rabies vaccines, (kittens must be at least 3 months old to receive Rabies vaccinations.)
+- FVRCP+C & Rabies vaccines, (kittens must be at least 3 months old to receive Rabies vaccinations.)

 We offer other medical treatments for a small fee.
-If your community cat is in need of additional services, please inquire at the front desk when you drop the cat off for surgery.
+If your community cat is in need of additional services, please inquire at the clinic reception desk when you drop the cat off for surgery.